malthuswaswrong/Wurkset/README.md

 * FAQ:
  	* Why?
+ 		* Filesystem storage has the advantage of being large and cheap.
+This comes at the tradeoff of speed.
  		* Mostly I want to learn how to make a GitHub repo and this is a project I've thought about for a long time.
 I started programming in the late 90's at a company that didn't have a database and I spent many years managing large sets of data exclusivly through the filesystem.
 It's a good cheap solution for "cold data" that doesn't need fast access or as a stand in for a real repository during development.
 	* How can I store extra files?
 		* The Workset class provides the path to the workset.
 Go nuts.
 Just leave the nameof(T).json file alone.